Kotlin/KEEP/proposals/KEEP-xxxx-assign-once.md

 * Offer runtime support to prevent accidental reassignment.
 * Enable smartcasts for assign-once properties.

+# Semantics

+Based on the motivational examples above, we define semantics for assign-once properties as follows:
+* An assign-once property is declared without an initializer and starts in a special uninitialized state.
+  * There are no restrictions on the type of the property.
+    In particular, nullable types are allowed.
+* An assign-once property can be assigned after declaration:
+  * If it is in the uninitialized state, it is initialized with the given value.
+  * Otherwise, an exception is thrown indicating an attempt to reassign the property.
+* An assign-once property can be read:
+  * If it is in the uninitialized state, an exception is thrown indicating an attempt to read the uninitialized property.
+  * Otherwise, the previously assigned value is returned.

+It is important to note that adherence to the assign-once semantics is enforced at runtime rather than ensured at compile time.
+In other words, the compiler would not check statically that an assign-once property is initialized before the first read and never reassigned after initialization.
+In the intended use-cases for assign-once properties, we expect accidental violations of assign-once semantics to be rare.
+Thus, we intend the runtime enforcement to be a bug-catching check.
+Users should not build logic around the initialization status of an assign-once property, a `var` or `lateinit var` should be preferred for such purposes.
+This is also an argument against supporting [`isInitizaled`](#isinitialized) check.

+A thread-safe implementation of properties with assign-once semantics should also provide the following guarantees:
+* For any number of potentially concurrent assignments, exactly one of them succeeds, and all others throw an exception.
+* All reads that happen after a successful assignment see the same previously assigned value.

+Whether assign-once properties should be thread-safe by default is discussed in the [Thread-Safety](#thread-safety) section.

+Below we outline two approaches to bring properties with assign-once semantics to Kotlin.

 # Implementation

 Desired assign-once semantics of a property can be